mcabello-cens/lacpass-snomedips-and-conceptmaps/README.md

 # lacpass-snomedips-and-conceptmaps
-SnomedIPS para HAPI FHIR y conceptmaps IPS a ICD11
+SnomedIPS for HAPI FHIR / Conceptmaps from IPS to ICD11

 1. Levanta un servidor HAPI-FHIR